 The caption of an image is the text that is usually below an image.
 For example, the image above has a caption.
 Today most people don’t read an entire blog post but instead skim through it.
 When they skim they usually read the headings, the images, and cations.
 An interesting fact is that people are 300% more likely to read a caption than the body text.
 That means that you’re missing out on a massive opportunity to engage your readers if you’re not using captions.

 That does not mean you need to have a caption on every image to have SEO friendly images.
 Use them where they are appropriate depending on what purpose the image has.
-Don’t add captions for the sake of SEO purposes.
-If you decide to have captions for some of your images include your target keyword or its synonyms.
+Don’t add captions for the sake of SEO purposes but rather to improve user-friendliness and readability.
+That will benefit you much more in the long run than optimizing for search engines.
+However, if you decide to have captions for some of your images include your target keyword or its synonyms.

 - PNG yields better quality images but has a greater file size.
 It can be good for background image SEO.
 If you want to conserve the transparency of the background of an image then this format can be a good choice.

-- JPEG has a slightly worse images quality but a lower file size which is great if having a fast loading speed is a high priority for you.
+- JPEG has a slightly worse image quality but a lower file size which is great if having a fast loading speed is a high priority for you.